main-educational/intro_nilearn/content/machine-learning-with-nilearn.md

 ## Prepare data for machine learning

-Here, we will define a "training sample" where we can play around with our models.
-We will also set aside a "test" sample that we will not touch until the end.
+Here, we will define a **training sample** where we can play around with our models.
+We will also set aside a **test** sample that we will not touch until the end.

-+++

 We want to be sure that our training and test sample are matched!
-We can do that with a "stratified split".
+We can do that with a **stratified split**.
 Specifically, we will stratify by age class.

 ```{code-cell} python3